Percy Greene: Career

 Greene advocated for equal rights, justice and opportunities and spoke about the Mississippi poll tax and the intimidation blacks suffered at the polls.
 He spoke all over Mississippi and was recognized in the Pittsburgh Courier on their "Top Ten Honor Roll" two years in a row.
-Eventually he began speaking in Chicago, Detroit, Los Angeles, New York, and Washington D.C.
+Eventually he began speaking nationally, in cities like Chicago, Detroit, Los Angeles, New York, and Washington D.C.
+According to The Pittsburgh Courier the governor of Mississippi, Theodore G. Bilbo, asked Greene to leave the state because he fought against racism "too hard".